Roald87/roald87.github.io/_posts/2022-01-09-tc-quicktips.md

 ---
 layout: post
-title: "Quick tips for TwinCAT"
+title: "Tips and tricks for TwinCAT"
 category: twincat
 ---